justinemmanuelmercado/blog/src/pages/wsl-linux/index.md

 ---
-title: "Why I went from dual booting to pure Windows + WSL back to dual booting"
+title: "Web development on Windows, to Dual Booting Linux, to WSL and then back to Dual Booting Linux"
 description: I tried dual booting then WSL then back to dual booting
 date: "2019-02-17"
 image: cover.png